Make a Qualified Charitable Distribution from your IRA

 • The distribution must come from an IRA.
 Traditional IRAs are eligible, as well as SEP and SIMPLE IRAs to which the employer is no longer contributing.
 Distributions from a 401(k) or 403(b) are not eligible, but many 401(k) and 403(b) accounts can be rolled into IRAs.

-• There is no minimum QCD amount, but there is a $100k limit per individual taxpayer.
-Note that a married couple, both over age 70½, each qualify for the $100k limit so they may be able to use up to $200,000.
+• There is no minimum QCD amount, but there is a $108k limit (in tax year 2025) per individual taxpayer.
+Note that a married couple, both over age 70½, each qualify for the $100k limit so they may be able to use up to $216,000.

 • For some taxpayers, a QCD reduces the Adjusted Gross Income, perhaps keeping them from a higher tax rate, lowering amount of Social Security income that is taxable, and lowering the Medicare tax.